El Salvador Finca Bonanza

-Speciality coffee in El Salvador is still rebounding from a terrible epidemic of a parasitic fungus known as coffee leaf rust, which began spreading out of control in the 2011-2012 growing season.
-Over the subsequent years, the fungus spread across Central American coffee farms, devastating crops.
-According to World Coffee Research 70% of Central American farms were affected, and El Salvador was the worst-hit.
-Many farmers found that the dropping market price of coffee paired with the costs of fungicides needed to combat the rust meant they could no longer make a living from producing coffee.
+One of the worst diseases facing specialty coffee farmers is known as coffee leaf rust.
+Actually a parasitic fungus, leaf rust began spreading out of control on Central American farms during the 2011-2012 growing season.
+Over the subsequent years the fungus spread from farm to farm, devastating crops.
+According to World Coffee Research 70% of Central American farms were affected, and El Salvador was the worst hit.
+Many farmers found that the dropping market price of coffee paired with the costs of fungicides needed to combat the rust meant they could no longer make a living producing coffee.

 This coffee was hand picked and then trucked down the mountain to a mill in El Borbollon, just outside the town of Santa Ana.
 At the mill the cherries were pulped (skin and fruit removed) and left to ferment overnight.
 The fermented beans were then washed in a machine to remove any remaining mucilage then taken to drying patios to dry in the sun for between 8 to 10 days.

 Are you storing your coffee correctly?
 Find out how to keep your beans in tip top condition with our blog post How to Store Coffee.